EABruton/express-waitlist/README.md

 ## Other Documentation

-For architectural decisions, see the `architecture-decisions.md` file.
+For architectural decisions: see the `architecture-decisions.md` file.

-For a brief architecture overview, see the `architecture-overview.md` file.
+For a brief architecture overview: see the `architecture-overview.md` file.

 For setup and requirements, see the below sections.